ajtowns/bfg/activation.md

      will have upgraded to new versions of their node software that enforce the new rules.
    * This does not rely on miner support or signalling.
-   * If there was not a true consensus for adoption of the change, this approach does not provide a way to detect that failure until a chainsplit
+   * If there was not a true consensus for adoption of the change, this approach does not provide a way to detect that failure other than via a potential chainsplit (either as part of activation via mandatory signalling, or post-activation via an attempt to violate the new rules).

 Provided the previous phases were all followed in good faith, both approaches are likely to work without any problems.
 The approach recommended here is as follows: